 The RESTORE Act requires creation of a funded priorities list (FPL) that includes the projects and programs the Council intends to fund through the Council-Selected Restoration Component.
-The Council completed its Initial FPL during the first quarter of fiscal year 2016 process that emphasized public input, transparency, coordination with other restoration programs, and rigorous science review.
+The Council completed its Initial FPL during the first quarter of fiscal year 2016 (Council's Initial Funded Priority List) using a process that emphasized public input, transparency, coordination with other restoration programs, and rigorous science review.